MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 ## Bayesian model of height - Howell data

-Constructing a Bayesian machine that considers possible distributions of mu and sigma and ranks them by posterior plausibility - the logical compatibility of the distribution with the data and the model.
-The model estimates a entire posterior distributionof gaussian distributions - a distribution of distributions.
+Here we construct a Bayesian machine that considers possible distributions of mu and sigma and ranks them by posterior plausibility - the logical compatibility of the distribution with the data and the model.
+The model estimates a entire posterior distribution of gaussian distributions - a distribution of distributions.

 ``` r
 data("Howell1")